Cinfig/Microbiome---WGS---FIM/README.md

                Apriori(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_HEALTHY_new_columns")
                Apriori(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_IBD_new_columns")

-      - '6' The effect of minimum confidence value is investigated here.
+         -'6' The effect of minimum confidence value is investigated here.
 Ensure that the correct 'final_transaction_dataset_taxonomy_species_new_columns_abund_filtered' file is used, which was generated with the
         'fpgrowth_mining_taxonomy_species_new_columns_abundance_threshold_0.1_min_support_0.6' file.
 All lines can be run altogether.
 The input file is the output file of either the FPGrowth or Apriori algorithm.
+         The input and output files are uploaded.

                Association_rules_mining('fpgrowth_mining_taxonomy_species_new_columns_abundance_threshold_0.1_min_support_0.6', 'confidence', 0.4, 'taxonomy_all_species',
               'final_transaction_dataset_taxonomy_species_new_columns_abund_filtered')